sanjuthomas/vert.x-rfc7591/README.md

 ## Conclusion

 Implementing OAuth Dynamic Client Registration ([RFC 7591](https://openid.net/specs/openid-connect-registration-1_0.html#ClientRegistration)) in Vert.x is a strategic investment that supports the growing demand for automation, self-service, scalability, and interoperability in modern identity ecosystems.

+## Citation
+This document was developed with the assistance of a generative AI tool (ChatGPT by OpenAI), which was used to help summarize and formalize the content and writing style.